pranavjoshi8240/mapproject/README.md

     flutter pub get
     ```

+3. Obtain your Google Maps API key from the [Google Cloud Console](https://console.cloud.google.com):

+    - Navigate to the Google Cloud Console.
+    - Create a new project or select an existing project.
+    - Enable the "Google Maps SDK for Android" and "Google Maps SDK for iOS" APIs.
+    - Create API credentials to get your API key.

-3. Add your Google Maps API key:
+4. Add your Google Maps API key:

     For Android, add your API key in the `android/app/src/main/AndroidManifest.xml` file: